AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 >[!IMPORTANT]
 >
 >Once a connection is saved, the B2B stitching configuration becomes immutable.
 To view your settings after saving, select **Open B2B stitching configuration**.
 All fields appear in a read-only state.
-Additionally, if the dataset used for [person-to-account mapping](#prerequisites) is deleted in Experience Platform, this connection is deleted.
+Additionally, if the dataset used for [person-to-account mapping](#prerequisites) is deleted in Experience Platform, the stitching configuration is deleted and the connection goes into an invalid state, signaled with a warning message in the user interface.

 ## Data update schedule